-Proposal Required Vote for Approval Broker Discretionary Voting and Impact of Broker Non-Votes Impact of Abstentions ONE (Election of Directors) The affirmative vote of a majority of the votes cast with respect to that director's election (meaning that the number of the votes cast "for" a director's election must exceed the number of the votes cast "against" that director's election).
+Proposal Required Vote for Approval Broker Discretionary Voting and Impact of Broker Non-Votes Impact of Abstentions ONE The affirmative vote of a majority of the votes cast by the holders of shares entitled to vote with respect to that director's election (meaning that the number of the votes cast "for" a director's election must exceed the number of the votes cast "against" that director's election).
 Brokers do not have discretionary authority to vote on this proposal.
 Broker non-votes are not considered votes cast and do not affect the outcome.
 Abstentions are not considered votes cast and do not affect the outcome.
 TWO (Ratification of the Selection of Independent Auditors) The affirmative vote of a majority of the shares present and entitled to vote on the matter.
 Brokers have discretionary authority in the absence of timely instructions from their customers to vote on this proposal.
 As a result, there will be no broker non-votes with respect to this proposal.
+Abstentions are treated as present and entitled to vote on the matter and will have the same effect as a vote against this proposal.
+THREE (Advisory Vote to Approve the Compensation of Named Executive Officers) The affirmative vote of a majority of the shares present and entitled to vote on the matter.
+This advisory vote is not binding on the Company, the Compensation Committee or the Board.
+However, the Compensation Committee and the Board will take into account the result of the vote when determining future executive compensation programs.
+Brokers do not have discretionary authority to vote on this proposal.
+Broker non-votes are not entitled to vote and do not affect the outcome.
 Abstentions are treated as present and entitled to vote on the matter and will have the same effect as a vote against this proposal.